Denali National Park and Preserve: Ecology

 Ten species of fish, including trout, salmon, and Arctic grayling, share the waters of the park.
-Because many of the rivers and lakes of Denali are fed by glaciers, glacial silt and cold temperatures slow the metabolism of the fish, preventing them from reaching normal sizes.
+Many of Denali's larger rivers are glacier-fed and carry heavy silt loads in summer, making them poor fish habitat; fish are more common in the park's clear-water streams and lakes.
 A single amphibious species, the wood frog, also lives among the lakes of the park.

 There are several non-native species in the park including common dandelion, narrowleaf hawksbeard, white sweet clover, bird vetch, yellow toadflax, and scentless false mayweed.
 There are 28 invasive species documented in the park and 15 of these species are considered a threat.
 Volunteers and park rangers work to keep non-native plant populations low.

-Denali park rangers maintain a constant effort to keep wildlife wild by limiting the interaction between humans and park animals.
+Denali park rangers continually work to keep wildlife wild by limiting human interactions with park animals.
 Feeding any animal is strictly forbidden, as it may cause adverse effects on the feeding habits of the creature.
 Visitors are encouraged to view animals from safe distances.
-In August 2012 the park experienced its first known fatal bear attack when a lone hiker apparently startled a large male grizzly while photographing it.
-Analysis of the scene and the hiker's camera strongly suggest he violated park regulations regarding backcountry bear encounters, which all permit holders are made aware of.
+In August 2012, the park experienced its first known fatal bear attack when a lone hiker apparently startled a large male grizzly while photographing it.
+Analysis of the scene and the hiker's camera strongly suggests he violated park regulations regarding backcountry bear encounters, which all permit holders are made aware of.
 Certain areas of the park are often closed due to uncommon wildlife activity, such as denning areas of wolves and bears or recent kill sites.